Clitoridectomy: General

 Occasionally, in American and English medicine of the nineteenth century, circumcision was done as a cure for insanity.
 Some believed that mental and emotional disorders were related to female reproductive organs and that removing the clitoris would cure the neurosis.
 This treatment was discontinued in 1867.

 Aesthetics may determine clitoral norms.
-A lack of ambiguity of the genitalia is seen as necessary in the assignment of a sex to infants and therefore whether a child's genitalia is normal, but what is ambiguous or normal can vary from person to person.
+A lack of ambiguity of the genitalia is seen as necessary in the assignment of a sex to infants and therefore whether a child's genitalia is normal, but what is considered ambiguous or normal can vary from person to person.

 Sexual behavior is another reason for clitoridectomies.
 Author Sarah Rodriguez stated that the history of medical textbooks has indirectly created accepted ideas about the female body.
 Medical and gynecological textbooks are also at fault in the way that the clitoris is described in comparison to a male's penis.
 The importance and originality of a female's clitoris is underscored because it is seen as "a less significant organ, since anatomy texts compared the penis and the clitoris in only one direction."
 Rodriguez said that a male's penis created the framework of the sexual organ.

 Not all historical examples of clitoral surgeries should be assumed to be clitoridectomy (removal of the clitoris).
 In the nineteen thirties, the French psychoanalyst Marie Bonaparte studied African clitoral surgical practices and showed that these often involved removal of the clitoral hood, not the clitoris.
 She also had a surgery done to her own clitoris by the Viennese surgeon Dr Halban, which entailed cutting the suspensory ligament of the clitoris to permit it to sit closer to her vaginal opening.
 These sorts of clitoral surgeries, contrary to reducing women's sexual pleasure, actually appear aimed at making coitus more pleasurable for women, though it is unclear if that is ever their actual outcome.